skiedude/Eve-Insurance-Fraud/README.md

 # Eve-Insurance-Fraud

 A simple python script that checks the specific region for Ships that would be profitable to buy off Sell order, insure and blow up in the method of your choosing!
+(Currently compatible with python 2.7)

 ## Installation
 Pull down the repo